XCSoar/website/_posts/2024-09-02-xcsoar-7-dot-43-released.md

 layout: post
 ---

-Please note that there are several CRICITAL issues addressed in this release.
+Please note that there are several CRITICAL issues addressed in this release.
 Please up-/sidegrade.

 Android users: Due to new cryptographic signatures, you will need to uninstall and remove all data.
 Install either from F-Droid or via APK File download.